tigerlily/redisse/README.md

 The simplest way that last point can be fulfilled is by actually loading and running your code in the Redisse server.
-Unfortunately since it’s EventMachine-based, if your method takes a while to returns the channels, all the other connected clients will be blocked too.
+Unfortunately since it’s EventMachine-based, if your method takes a while to return the channels, all the other connected clients will be blocked too.
 You'll also have some duplication between your [Rack config](https://github.com/tigerlily/redisse/blob/9052630e57081714365188a8f55f0549aee03d56/example/config.ru#L30) and [Redisse server config](https://github.com/tigerlily/redisse/blob/9052630e57081714365188a8f55f0549aee03d56/example/lib/sse_server.rb#L15).